 The net income numbers reflect the same factors as the EBITDA numbers.
 Current net income is also derived predominately from the power distribution businesses.
-However, the projected growth from the development gas distribution and power generation businesses is impressive, reaching a combined 24.7% of the total in 2004 from 2% in 2000.
+However, net income from the development gas distribution and power generation businesses is expected to increase to 24.8% of the total in 2004 from 7.1% in 2000.